-Q&A provided by ThinkHR, powering the UST HR Workplace for nonprofit HR teams.
+Q&A provided by Mineral, powering the UST HR Workplace for nonprofit HR teams.
 Have HR questions?
-Sign your nonprofit up for a free 30-day trial here.
+Sign your nonprofit up for a free 60-day trial here.
 As a UST member, simply log into your Mineral portal to access live HR certified consultants, 300+ on-demand training courses, an extensive compliance library, and more.